-The hunters and gatherers of old were nomadic; today, every hotel meets and greets a transient population from every corner of the cosmos.
+The hunters and gatherers of old were nomadic; today, every Pittsburgh hotel, or any Pennsylvania lodging business, meets and greets a transient population from every corner of the cosmos.
 This connection is vital to the understanding of the bed bug’s ancient pest and its disturbing and persistent spread across the globe.

 We recently published an extensive industry guide to bed bug prevention for the hotel and lodging industry, which covered the direct and indirect damages bed bugs can cause, but the bottom line is hoteliers pay a high price in more ways than one when these little creatures find their way into their businesses.

 For any hotelier or lodging business manager, a bedbug invasion is a nightmare that can lead to a loss of reputation, revenue and standing within the hotel and lodging industry and the public-at-large.
 Due to the fact that bedbugs are undergoing an unusual revival and causing many different problems for the hospitality industry, there has been a significant increase in personal injury lawsuits against hotel owners and managers by guests who allege they have been bitten by bedbugs.

 Hotel owners can be liable for damages and bear the expense of defending against these claims.
 They should seek insurance coverage for these unexpected costs that some (but not all) insurance companies do offer.